Tech-at-DU/React-Redux-Tetris-Tutorial/P19-Creating-a-Timer/readme.md

 1. ~~Implement block rotation~~
 1. ~~Implement moving blocks~~
 1. **Building a timer system**
 	1. **Overview of timing and how to use `requestAnimationFrame`**
 	1. **Track delta time in the GridBoard**
-    1. **Build out an `update` function to update the GridBoard as blocks fall down**
+	1. **Build out an `update` function to update the GridBoard as blocks fall**
 	1. **Implement the logic in the Pause/Resume button**
 1. Implementing Game Over and Restart

 With what we have so far, the game is almost finished.
 One important step is needed to make turn this into a playable game: the blocks need to move down on their own!

-To make this work the game needs to issue `moveDown` actions on it's own.
+To make this work the game needs to issue `moveDown` actions on its own.
 The time between each of these actions will determine the difficulty.

 You're going to use `requestAnimationFrame` to implement this feature.
-It may seem a little strange, but it has a couple advantages over using something like `setInterval`, and is a great way to practice some new ideas.
+It may seem a little strange, but it has a couple of advantages over using something like `setInterval`, and is a great way to practice some new ideas.

 # Dispatching a periodic MOVE_DOWN action

-The goal here is issue a `moveDown` action every time period, where the time period might start at once per second and decrease over time as the game is played to increase difficulty.
+The goal here is to issue a `moveDown` action every time interval, where the time interval might start at once per second and decrease over time as the game is played to increase difficulty.

 You're going to be referring to **Delta time** a lot in this chapter.
 Delta time represents the difference between now and the last time the browser redrew the window.